SoftUni-Internal/interactive-content/EN/02-Basic-CRUD/04-Modifying-Existing-Records.md

 # Deleting Data

-Keeping our data in check and removing the records we don't need anymore is as important as persisting our records.
+Keeping our data in check and removing the records we do not need anymore is as important as persisting our records.

-You can delete specific rows:
+You can delete specific rows with the `DELETE` keyword:

 ```java
 DELETE FROM `employees`
 WHERE `employee_id` = 1;
 ```

-As well as in the **UPDATE** action, you should not forget to add a **WHERE** clause to filter and **DELETE** only the results you want.
+You should also specify what you want to delete with the `WHERE` keyword.

-Be careful, the **DELETE** is permanent unless you have a back-up of your database.
+Note that the deleting process is **permanent** and **cannot** be reversed.

-You can also delete all records from a given table by using the **TRUNCATE** keyword (it works faster than **DELETE**).
+You can also delete **all records** with the `TRUNCATE` keyword, which is faster than `DELETE`.

 ```java
 TRUNCATE TABLE `users`;